Home Ā» Recipes Ā» Salads

 Fun fact:

-This salad has a lot of cilantro in it so if you or someone you are serving does not like it, you will want to leave it out.
+This salad has a lot of cilantro, so if you or someone you are serving does not like it, you will want to leave it out.
 Interestingly, some people have a genetic variation that makes it taste like soap.
 These people typically have a highly sensitive sense of smell and taste.
-So, the fondness or dislike for this herb is in your DNA.
+So, the fondness or dislike for this herb is in the DNA.

 However, a study done in Toronto found that culture may be an issue.
-The people in the study who were from cultures that frequently use cilantro like South Asian, Hispanic, and Middle Eastern liked cilantro the most no matter what their DNA said.
-This could mean that geography has something to do with it or maybe the reason it is so popular in certain areas is because there are so many who do not have that specific gene.
+People in the study from cultures that frequently use cilantro, such as South Asian, Hispanic, and Middle Eastern cultures, liked cilantro the most, regardless of their DNA.
+This could mean that geography plays a role, or that it is so popular in certain areas because many people do not have that specific gene.

-• Marinate the chicken: First, add the chicken, lime juice, olive oil, lime zest, smoked paprika, and taco seasoning to a ziplock baggie and shake it to mix and coat the chicken.
-Marinate for a minimum of 10 minutes to a maximum of two days.
+Marinate the chicken: First, I add the chicken, lime juice, olive oil, lime zest, smoked paprika, and taco seasoning to a ziplock baggie, then shake to coat and marinate for at least 10 minutes and up to 1 day.

-• Cook the chicken: Using an oiled cast-iron skillet on medium-high heat, cook chicken breasts for about five minutes on each side, depending on the thickness.
-Let the chicken rest for 10 minutes before slicing.
+Cook the chicken: On an oiled grill or in a cast-iron skillet on the stove, I cook the chicken breasts for about 5 minutes per side, depending on thickness.
+Let it rest for 10 minutes before slicing.

-• Make the dressing: Add all the dressing ingredients to a food processor and pulse until smooth.
+Make the dressing: I add all the dressing ingredients to a food processor and pulse until smooth.

-• Assemble the salad: Last, put the lettuce in the bottom of a bowl and top it with the veggies, beans, cheese, cilantro, and chicken.
-Drizzle the dressing on top and then top with chopped green onions and cilantro.
+Assemble the salad: Last, I arrange the lettuce at the bottom of a salad bowl and top it with the veggies, beans, cheese, cilantro, and sliced grilled chicken.
+Drizzle the dressing over, then top with chopped green onions and cilantro.

 Expert tip:

-• Rest: Set aside the cooked poultry for up to 5 minutes to allow it to rest before slicing.
+• Set the cooked poultry aside for up to 5 minutes to rest before slicing.

 Recipe variations and add-ins: